Fanjie-Li/Curriculum-Vitae/content/authors/admin/_index.md

 - Visitors
 ---

-Hello 👋 I am a doctoral student at the NYU Learning Analytics Research Network ([NYU-LEARN](https://steinhardt.nyu.edu/learn)).
+Hello 👋 I am a PhD student at NYU Steinhardt's [ECT](https://steinhardt.nyu.edu/programs/educational-communication-and-technology) Program, and a doctoral researcher at the NYU Learning Analytics Research Network ([NYU-LEARN](https://steinhardt.nyu.edu/learn)).

 My work encompasses human-centered design and implementation of learning analytics and the research and development of actionable, conversational analytics interfaces.